Richard Moll, Online Psychotherapist and Counsellor, UKCP Registered

-I also offer therapy outdoors, which is safer than indoors, although this is dependent upon the weather and finding a suitable place to meet.
-This works best alongside on line therapy.
+I also offer face to face therapy outdoors, this is safer than indoors, although this is dependent upon the weather and finding a suitable place to meet.
+This works best alongside on-line therapy.

 Do you want to find out more?
 Then you can phone or email or message me.
 Or my website (link on this page) gives more of an idea of what you can expect from me and also has information about therapy and what it might mean for you.